$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction

-Our contributions can be summarized as follows: \begin{enumerate}[left=1pt] \item To address the challenging camera-based 3D Semantic Scene Completions (SSCs) problem for autonomous driving, we recognize the problem from a fresh uncertainty quantification (UQ) perspective.
-More specifically, we propose the uncertainty-aware camera-based 3D semantic scene completion method ($\alpha$-SSC), which contains the uncertainty propagation from depth models (Depth-UP) to improve SSC performance by utilizing uncertainty information and our novel hierarchical conformal prediction (HCP) method to quantify the uncertainty of SSC. \item To the best of our knowledge, we are the first attempt to propose Depth-UP to improve the SSC performance, where the direct modeling quantifies the uncertainty of depth estimation and the uncertainty is utilized on both geometry completion and semantic segmentation.
-This leads to a solid improvement in common SSC models. \item To solve the high-level class imbalance challenge on SSC, which results in biased prediction and reduced recall for rare classes, we propose the HCP.
+Our contributions can be summarized as follows: \begin{enumerate} \item To address the challenging OCC problem for autonomous vehicles, we recognize the problem from a fresh uncertainty perspective.
+More specifically, we propose $\alpha$-OCC, an uncertainty-aware camera-based 3D semantic occupancy prediction method, which contains the uncertainty propagation (Depth-UP) from depth models to improve OCC performance and the novel hierarchical conformal prediction (HCP) method to quantify the uncertainty of OCC. \item To the best of our knowledge, we are the first to propose the uncertainty propagation framework Depth-UP to improve OCC performance.
+Our approach leverages uncertainty quantified through direct modeling to improve both geometry completion and semantic segmentation, resulting in substantial performance gains across common OCC models. \item To solve the high-level class imbalance challenge on OCC, which results in biased prediction and low recall for rare classes, we propose the HCP.
 On geometry completion, a novel KL-based score function is proposed to improve the occupied recall of safety-critical classes with little performance overhead.
-On the semantic segmentation, we achieve a smaller prediction set size under the defined class coverage guarantee.
-Overall, the proposed $\alpha$-SSC, combined with Depth-UP and HCP, has shown that UQ is an integral and vital part of CSSC tasks, with an extendability over to a broader set of 3D scene understanding tasks that go beyond the AV perception. \end{enumerate}
+For uncertainty quantification, we achieve a smaller prediction set size under the defined class coverage guarantee.
+Overall, the proposed $\alpha$-OCC has shown that uncertainty is an integral and vital part of OCC tasks.
+Integrating Depth-UP (propagating depth uncertainty to OCC) and HCP (quantifying OCC uncertainty) enhances both accuracy and uncertainty of OCC models. \end{enumerate}